konradotto/car-steering/README.md

 ## Rules for Commit Messages

-Our rules for commit messages are inspired through the article on ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) by Chris Beams and ["How to Write Good Commit Messages: A Practical Git Guide"](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) by Bolaji Ayodeji.
+Our rules for commit messages are inspired through the articles ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) by Chris Beams and ["How to Write Good Commit Messages: A Practical Git Guide"](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) by Bolaji Ayodeji.
-We have written them down in accordance with the rules for their subject lines:
+We have written them down in accordance with the rules for their subject lines (except the 50 character limit):

 - Write short subject lines for all commit messages
 - Begin subject lines with a capitalized verb